 Your year-end bonus could make a difference getting your current mortgage into the black, if you’re currently in the red.
 Which means you could take advantage of some of the lowest mortgage rates on record by refinancing.
 It’s the best of both worlds — you get to put the money toward your home’s equity, and it gives back to you in the form of interest savings.

 Most banks will waive your checking account fee if you meet a minimum balance requirement.
 If the money from your bonus beefs up your account enough to meet it, those savings could amount to more than you’d earn in interest on the same amount of money if it were in a savings account.

 You’ve thought about investing it, right?
-Depending on your comfort with risk, there are many investment vehicles with the potential to help make your bonus grow over the years.
-Purchasing instead of selling may be one of the best ways to rebalance your portfolio is to do it when you’re buying rather than selling.
+Depending on your comfort with risk, there may be many investment vehicles with the potential to help make your bonus grow over the years.
+Purchasing instead of selling may be one of the best methods of rebalancing the portfolio.
 Speak to a financial advisor to find out more.

 Spend it on retirement

 If you haven’t reached the contribution limits on your 401k or traditional IRA, putting your bonus into one of these plans can be a really smart move.
 You’ll defer taxes on your contributions, build up your savings and possibly compound them with future earnings.
 And depending on your employer’s 401k matching contribution policy, you could effectively double the money you put in.

 College fees are now more than most people can comfortably afford.
 If college is in your future - whether it’s for you, your spouse or your kids - then contributing to something like a 529 plan is a great move.
 Saving for college in advance can make the expenses much more manageable.

 Of course, it’s important to enjoy it now, too.
 So budget some of your bonus for something fun.
 Once that’s out of your system, take the rest and put it to good, long-term use.